 - Allows up to 6 devices to be connected at once

 - 24/7 Chat Support.

 VyprVPN goes to great lengths to provide strong privacy features for users around the world.
 The most impressive feature is the company’s Chameleon protocol, an exclusive piece of technology that wraps metadata in an extra layer of encryption to defeat censorship blocks and geo-restricted content.
-Combine that with 256-bit AES encryption, DNS leak protection, and a zero-logging policy that covers traffic and DNS requests and you’ve got the makings of a super private VPN!
+Another great feature is VyprVPN’s small but entirely self-owned network of 700+ servers in 70 countries.
+Combine that with 256-bit AES encryption, DNS leak protection, and a zero-logging policy that covers traffic and DNS requests and you’ve got the makings of a super private VPN.